-Some of his notable pieces from this time were “A Summer Breeze,” “March and Two Step” and “On the Pike March.”
+Recognizing Scott’s talent, the shop owner started publishing his work, leading to the creation of notable pieces like “A Summer Breeze,” “March and Two Step,” and “On the Pike March.”

 9. Ben R. Harney

-Harney began composing music, some of his earliest hits being “You Been a Good Old Wagon but You Done Broke Down” and “Cake walk in the Sky” in the early 1890s.
+This passion prompted him to begin composing music.
+His early works, notably “You Been a Good Old Wagon but You Done Broke Down” and “Cake Walk in the Sky,” gained recognition in the early 1890s.

 10. Tom Turpin

-In addition to publishing rags, including “Ragtime Nightmare” and “St. Louis Rag,” he served as a deputy constable and was considered one of the first politically active African American individuals in the St. Louis area.
+Apart from composing and publishing renowned rags such as “Ragtime Nightmare” and “St. Louis Rag,” Turpin was also a notable figure in the political sphere.
+He served as a deputy constable and was considered one of the first politically active African American individuals in the St. Louis area.

 11. Fats Waller

-As you can see, ragtime is a style of music that not only has an interesting history but also had powerful influences on other genres.
+As you can see, ragtime is a style of music that not only has an interesting history but also has powerful influences on other genres.

-And while you probably had heard of Scott Joplin, some of the other ragtime composers on our list are ones that not many have heard of.
+And while you probably have heard of Scott Joplin, some of the other ragtime composers on our list are ones that not many have heard of.

 Are there any that you think we’ve missed off?
 Let us know, and we’ll add them to our list of ragtime composers soon.